The Chenla Empire

 The Chenla is at the southwest of Lin-Yi; it was originally a kingdom vassal of Funan.
 The family name was Cha-Li; his personal name was She-To-Ssu-Na; his ancestors had gradually increased the power of the country.
 She-To-Ssu-Na seized Funan and subdued it.

 It mentions the emergence of the Chenla clan exactly at Ba-Phnom, the place where once the Cham communities flourished during the rise of the Funan Empire.
 As we had seen, the Cham aristocrats of king Ajiraja lineage were taking part of the Funan court.
 That might be the reason that the Chinese source took the Cham kingdom as Chenla to be actually a vassal of Funan.
 Now that Kamboja became the country of the Khmer Empire under Kaundinya, the Cham communities of Ba-Phnom became parts of the Khmer Empire.
 Formed from the court of Viravarman at Prey Nokor, the Chenla consortium strengthened the Kaundinya's lineage of mix Cham stocks with the support of the surviving Cham aristocrats to rise up challenging the Funan court.
 About its leader, the Chinese source hints that his ancestors were working on building theirs power-base under the control of the Funan Empire.
-The family name "Cha-Li" could be a reference to the god Hari or Vishnu of the Hindu Culture as had always been the legacy of the Cham Kings.
-It could be also a reference to the Cham royal house of Sip-Song-Pana, known as the city of Tchou-Li that stayed until modern days.
+The family name "Cha-Li" could be a reference to the god Hari or Vishnu of the Hindu Culture as had always been the legacy of the Cham Kings (The Fall of Nokor Thom: Notes: The Use of Bile in the Cham Court).
+It could be also a reference to the Cham royal house of Sip-Song-Pannas, known as the city of Tchou-Li that stayed until modern days.
 This connection explains later the close tie of the Chenla family with the northern Siam countries (Lanna: Notes: Lanna Tai).
 The personal name "She-To-Ssu-Na" of the Chenla King is on the other hand easier to identify to be the exact transcription of Chitrasena.
 Inscriptions reveal that Chitrasena was a son of king Viravarman who also descended from the Kaundinya family (Nokor Khmer: The Three Dynasties: Viravarman and the Chenla dynasty).
 Apparently the Hari's connection was established through his Cham mother side and according to matrimonial rule, Chitrasena was a legitimate heir of the Cham court.
 Being long under the control of the Funan court, the Cham aristocrats took the opportunity of the internal crisis (during the usurpation of Rudravarman) to rally behind the Chenla Kings.
 Theirs first mission was to oust Rudravarman from the Khmer throne of Ba-Phnom.
 Under the protection of the Sui Dynasty (581-618), Rudravarman had to move his court to Prey-Nokor at Dong-Duong.
 We shall see later that Citrasena was not acting alone and that the Chenla attack did not only subdue the court of Prey Nokor but the whole of the Funan Empire.
 As a consequence, its controlled territory was subjected to the political standing of China, India and lastly the Khmer Empire.
 It is important to note that during the rise of the latter, there were also the northern Tai communities under the control of Budhusinhanati Nagara located at Xiang-Sean.
 Subdued by Prah Thong, the Budhusinhanati's court was destroyed and the Tai aristocrats were scattered in disarray along the northern Lao countries.

 The Leader of the Chenla's Pact